biyacraft/Drought-forecasting-from-satellite-image-using-ML/README.md

 # Drought prediction
 The results displayed are:
-"Looks like your region is likely suffering from drought ", "Looks like your region is at risk of drought. ", "Looks like your region is not suffering from a drought.", "Looks like your region is healthy"
+"Looks like your region is likely suffering from drought "

+"Looks like your region is at risk of drought. "

+"Looks like your region is not suffering from a drought."

+"Looks like your region is healthy"